 Since when I bought a Nespresso Coffee Machine, I’ve been on a quest to try all their capsules and understand how to use them (with milk, with an espresso or a lungo etc.) and which ones were my favourites.
 Having just completed such a quest, finally but not without great satisfaction in between, I’m sharing my observations on each one.
+For more lengthy reviews, info and updated news on the Nespresso coffee world, head to Nespresso Guide

 A short introduction to the Nespresso capsules classification